ANHIG/IMGTHLA/README.md

 The development of the IPD-IMGT/HLA Database was funded by an EU BIOTECH grant.
-The work of maintaining and updating the database has been supported in the past by the Imperial Cancer Research Fund, the National Institute of Health, the National Marrow Donor Program (NMDP) and more recently by the Anthony Nolan Trust.
+The work of maintaining and updating the database has been supported in the past by the Imperial Cancer Research Fund, the National Institute of Health, the NMDP and more recently by Anthony Nolan.
 The continual maintenace and any further development of the database relies on alternate sources of financial support, which are actively been sought for the continued maintenance of the database.
 The Sequence.org initiative at the NMDP has solicited funds from institutions and companies who produce HLA typing reagents, typing systems, and instrumentation or that otherwise utilise these databases in critical components of their business.
 To learn more about how your business can support the IPD-IMGT/HLA Database, please contact:
-Anna Bedard, (Email: abedard [at] nmdp [dot] org), Be The Match Foundation.
+Benjamin Hester, (Email: bhester [at] nmdp [dot] org), NMDP.

 If you intend to use any of the data found on our sites for commercial use, we would ask you to consider funding the database and the work we do.
 Without